Analysis | ‘Ridiculous theater’: Sen. Cruz’s pushback on gun restrictions epitomizes their high hurdle

-The tragedies in Atlanta last week and Boulder, Colo., this week have spurred the expected and very logical debate about what more can be done about making sure guns don’t find their ways into the hands of the kinds of people who committed these atrocities.
+The tragedies in Atlanta last week and Boulder, Colo., this week have spurred the expected and logical debate about what more can be done about making sure guns don’t find their ways into the hands of the kinds of people who committed these atrocities.
 And there is an attempt to have that debate.

 But even those who have spurred previous efforts acknowledge it’s likely for naught, as it has long been.
 Combined with the structural issues and the unusually strong instant pushback from conservative senators, it doesn’t exactly lay the groundwork for something to happen.

 The last major push for major gun restrictions came in 2013.
-The combination of a Republican senator, Patrick J. Toomey (Pa.), and a Democratic senator from a very conservative state, Joe Manchin III (W.Va.), gave the movement some hope in a Democratic-controlled Senate after elementary school students in Connecticut were massacred.
+The combination of a Republican senator, Patrick J. Toomey (Pa.), and a Democratic senator from a conservative state, Joe Manchin III (W.Va.), gave the movement hope in a Democratic-controlled Senate after elementary school students in Connecticut were massacred.
 If these lawmakers could support such a bill, and at such a time, maybe it had legs.

 In the end, just four Senate Republicans voted for the bill expanding background checks, while multiple Democrats voted against it.
 Two of those four Senate Republican “yes” votes — John McCain (Ariz.) and Mark Kirk (Ill.) — are no longer in the Senate.
 Neither are two red-state Democrats who opposed the bill, but in a 50-50 Senate and with the filibuster creating an effective 60-vote threshold, the math is even tougher today.

-Toomey is now retiring, giving him even more latitude to try to push something through.
+Toomey is retiring, giving him more latitude to try to push something through.
 But he didn’t sound especially encouraged about rekindling the “Manchin-Toomey” bill on Tuesday.

 “We’re having preliminary conversations, and I hope we can get something across the goal line, but you know, it’s very difficult,” Toomey said.

-Both Toomey and Manchin also, notably, said they oppose broader bills recently passed by the House — with limited GOP support — rendering those effectively moot.
+Toomey and Manchin also, notably, said they oppose broader bills recently passed by the House — with limited GOP support — rendering those effectively moot.

 Perhaps the most telling developments Tuesday were in the GOP pushback on these proposals.
 While there has certainly been resistance to gun restrictions even shortly after tragedies in the past, generally that opposition takes a while to build.
 Lawmakers don’t want to be seen as prejudging potential solutions with emotions still raw.